-To be sustainable, recycling is not enough, but reuse and repurposing are key and antiques deliver these in spades.
-The entire trade is built upon keeping items that are 100s of years old in circulation, desirable and fit for purpose.
+To be sustainable, recycling is not enough; re-use and repurposing are key and antiques deliver these in spades.
+The entire trade is built upon keeping items that are 100s of years old in circulation, desirable, and fit for purpose.

-No tree need be cut down or water wasted if you buy antique and vintage!
+No trees need to be cut down or water wasted if you buy antiques and vintage!

 Home Interior Design Trends and Antiques